ryanrasmuss/cp-requests/README.md

 ## Overview

 - Requires ``python3``
+- Will throw error if there is no ``session.txt`` files in your working directory.
 - ``cp_api.py`` is the main script
 - ``mgmt_api.sh`` is just a wrapper
 - You need to make a login request before making api calls: ``./mgmt_api.sh login [ip_address] [port#/default] [hostname]``